Nitrokey/nethsm/docs/operator-manual.md

 # Rate Limiting {#sec-rl}

 To limit brute-forcing of passphrases, **S-Keyfender** rate limits logins.
-The rate for the unlock passphrase is enforced globally (at the moment at most 10 accesses per second).
-The rate limit for all endpoints requiring authentication is 10 per second per IP address.
+The rate for the unlock passphrase is one failed access per second per IP address.
+The rate limit for all endpoints requiring authentication is 1 failed authentication per second per IP address and username.

 # Reset to Factory Defaults {#sec-rtfd}